-Some lawn types, such as Buffalo lawn, arrive with no root system whatsoever.
-And it's the lack of any root system, or root system within the soil which means the lawn cannot receive any water from the soil.
+It's the lack of any root system, or root system within the soil which means the lawn cannot receive any water from the soil.

 It's for this reason that new lawns will need to be kept wet at all times during establishment.